 All WMA and SFBA underwriting and approval processes are identical to those utilized in the Boston marketplace and all loans are reviewed and approved by the Bank's Executive Committee and when larger than \$2.0 million, by the Bank's full Board of Directors.
 A member of the Executive Committee performs a site visit for every collateral property.
 The Bank has retained local counsel in both markets to advise on all of its transactional needs, with oversight on each individual transaction by the Bank's primary real estate counsel in Boston.
-The Bank uses the same environmental assessment firm in Boston, Washington, D.C., and San Francisco to ensure quality of execution and manage risk.
+The Bank uses the same consulting firm in Boston, Washington, D.C., and San Francisco for environmental assessments and property condition reports to ensure quality of execution and manage risk.
 This firm also performs seismic risk assessments in San Francisco for the Bank.
+The Bank generally requires that all third-party assessments are conducted by the Bank's consultants and will not generally accept reports ordered separately by a borrower.
 Once closed, these loans are subject to all of the Bank's regular quality control and portfolio management processes.